Bachelor's Completion Degree in Criminology and Criminal Justice Online (CCJO)

 The CCJO program will be offered predominantly using the Internet, but may include supplemental materials such as video/audio tapes and CD-ROM.
 Students will not be required to attend the campuses at any time.

-To participate in the CCJO program, you must choose a home campus by applying to and being accepted by one of the three universities that confer the degree.
+To participate in the CCJO program, you must choose a home campus by applying to and being accepted by one of the three degree-granting institutions listed above.
+Students can apply for admission using the ApplyTexas website.
 Criteria, procedures and deadlines for admission vary slightly from one university to another, but are predominantly the same as the traditional residence programs.
 Consult the participating universities for specific details.
 Additionally, all CCJO students must have successfully completed at least 54-credit hours of college-level coursework.

 Link to Enrollment Services for additional information on admissions, registration and course access.